fluffybunnies/lol-dash/README.md

 ## To Do
-- Build out the spectate-match module
-- Refresh periodically
-	- Can simply re-fetch summoner at top level
 - Create CI flow
 	- Can use sire for one-click deployment to new instances and git hooks
 - Automatically refresh dev token every day while awaiting app approval